atsushi2965/Ellie905_Visorum/readme.md

 If it does not run (e.g. due to libc or system compatibility), use the provided source archive and follow the included build instructions.

+Here is a [link](https://github.com/Ellie905/Visorum-gui) to the github repo for the GUI browser which also has the build instructions.

 ---